Settlement Agreement Solicitors

 This waiver of claims is usually in exchange for a termination payment made to the employee, and sometimes other benefits such as the provision of a reference or the ability to retain certain equipment.

 This kind of contract is only binding if you receive independent legal advice on the content, usually from a qualified solicitor who signs off a certificate attached to the agreement to confirm they have given you the required advice.
-Read more – What is a settlement agreement?
-Read more - what is a settlement agreement?
+READ MORE - what is a Settlement Agreement?

 Our employment & HR solicitors

-We are an established Employment law firm advising clients in London, the Thames Valley and throughout the UK.
+We are an established Employment law firm advising clients in London, the Thames Valley and throughout England and Wales.

 Because we act for both employers and employees we have seen both sides and are tactically aware of how best to advise you.